A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Relation to previous works: a more unified picture

+The resolution proposed here is significantly more general.
+It applies to all EWFSs, allowing for generally subjective setting assignments (given by an explicit rule) while consistently accounting for relational interpretations as well.

+\textbf{Rejecting $\textup{C}$ or $\textup{D}$: } The assumption $\textup{C}$ allows agents to inherit each other's knowledge.
+FR suggested that relational approaches, such as relational quantum mechanics \cite{Rovelli1996} and QBism \cite{Caves2002, Fuchs2014}, reject this assumption by allowing different subjective perspectives.
+However, since the original $\textup{C}$ assumption left unclear the formal modeling of agents' knowledge and choices of Heisenberg cuts, we have proposed a formalisation of this assumption in our framework, as \hyperref[def: assump_C]{$\mathbf{C}$}.

+In subjective/relational approaches to EWFSs, agents can have different choices of Heisenberg cuts.
+Super-agents model agents as ``inside the cut," assuming unitary evolution of their labs, while agents model themselves as ``outside the cut," associating classical outcomes to their measurements.
+This is captured in our framework through settings, our reasoning rule (see \Cref{theorem: main} and \Cref{sec: reasoning_rules}) allows the choices of these settings to be subjective and agent-dependent in a precise manner.

-Note however that despite incorporating this relational aspect as well as accounting for dynamical update of agents' knowledge, our framework still allows agents to freely inherit each other's knowledge as it satisfies the assumption $\mathbf{C}$.
-We have already shown that even if agents use different settings in our framework, as long as they explicitly state the assumptions made about the setting choices (which incorporates the perspective that they are reasoning from), the assumption $\mathbf{C}$ as well as other rules of logic such as the distributive axiom and transitivity (which follows from the distributive axiom) are always satisfied in our framework.
-This also addresses works \cite{Samuel2022} that reject these classical logical rules, showing that this rejection is not necessary for preserving the consistency or relationalism.
+Despite this relational aspect and allowing dynamic updates of agents' knowledge (based on new observations), our framework still allows agents to freely inherit each other's knowledge as it satisfies the assumption \hyperref[def: assump_C]{$\mathbf{C}$}.
+Even when agents use different settings, if assumptions about setting choices are explicitly stated, \hyperref[def: assump_C]{$\mathbf{C}$} and other logical rules, such as the distributive axiom \hyperref[def: assump_D]{$\mathbf{D}$} and transitivity, are always satisfied as shown in \Cref{corollary: QUCDSassumptions}.
+Ignoring these setting choices leads to apparent breakdowns of these axioms, but, as argued in \Cref{sec: reasoning_rules}, similar logical breakdowns can occur in classical scenarios if assumptions about channels used in reasoning are ignored.

+There also exist proposals, such as \cite{Samuel2022}, which reject classical logical axioms in light of FR's work.
+Our results highlight that such rejection is unnecessary for preserving the consistency of quantum theory or relational interpretations.